eslamtamim/Lyrify/README.md

 this is simply just a Js script that changes some Css propirties to make the Lyrics page on Spotify more fun.
 -- atleast for me -

-so what does it do ?
+So what does it do ?
-it just changes the color of the background of the lyrics page to the color of the inactive lyrics so it makes them disappear - magic ✨✨ -
+t just changes the color of the background of the lyrics page to the color of the inactive lyrics so it makes them disappear - magic ✨✨ -

-so this is how the normal lyrics page look like 'Lame' ugh
+So this is how the normal lyrics page look like 'Lame' ugh

 <img src="/imgs/Without-Extention.jpg" alt="a pic of the lyrics page on spotify without the extention enabled" width="559" height="468">

 Now the more fun version ✨